ericmann/WP-Core-Contributions-Widget/readme.txt

 === WP Core Contributions Widget ===
-Contributors: ericmann, mfields, JohnPBloch
-Donate link: http://jumping-duck.com/wordpress
+Contributors: ericmann, mfields, JohnPBloch, mbijon Donate link: http://jumping-duck.com/wordpress
 Tags: core, widget, contributions
 Requires at least: 3.2.1
-Tested up to: 3.3
+Tested up to: 3.4
-Stable tag: 1.1
+Stable tag: 1.2
 License GPLv2+

 Add a list of your accepted contributions to WordPress Core as a sidebar widget.

 == Description ==

 A lot of people write code.
 A lot of people write WordPress plugins.
 A lot of people write WordPress themes.

-But only a handful of people contribute code back to the core WordPress project.
-Take a second to show off the patches that you've submitted that have made it into core.
+Only a handful of people contribute code back to the core WordPress project.
+Even fewer contribute documentation to the WordPress Codex.

+Take a second to show off the patches that you've submitted that have made it into core and the updates you've submitted to the Codex.
 It's a great way to highlight your coding credentials and back up your resume.

 == Installation ==